 Best Private Real Estate Investment Platforms

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and has provided diversification from the stock market during downturns.
 The firm manages over $3.5 billion and has over 350,000 clients.
 It specializes in Sunbelt single-family homes.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.